Top 10 Best Characters from Young Adult Fiction Books

 13 Max Ride - Maximum Ride

-I love Max, not only is she an incredible leader, but also a great friend.
+I love Max.
+Not only is she an incredible leader, but also a great friend.
 She supports the flock even when she disagrees with them (Nudge).
-She is sassy and sarcastic and great in a fight.
-Max also does what she thinks is the right thing, no matter the consequences, a trait many people today lack.
+She is sassy, sarcastic, and great in a fight.
+Max also does what she thinks is the right thing, no matter the consequences - a trait many people today lack.

 Max.
 I really can't describe all of her.
-Max is the one of the best written characters I have ever read about.
-She is a little dare-devilish.
-She clearly makes her own desisions and loves her family.
+Max is one of the best-written characters I have ever read about.
+She is a little daredevilish.
+She clearly makes her own decisions and loves her family.
 She is the one to keep everything together.

-14 Nico Di Angelo - Percy Jackson and the Olympians Nico di Angelo is a fictional character created by Rick Riordan.
+15 Nico Di Angelo - Percy Jackson and the Olympians Nico di Angelo is a fictional character created by Rick Riordan.
 He appears in Percy Jackson & The Olympians, Hero of Olympus, and parts of Trials of Apollo.
 As a son of Hades, the boy is a demigod.
-He befriended Percy and had many roles in his long time appearance including stopping Minos, fighting Titans, traveling back and forth camps and during the war with Gaea he had to transport the Athena Parthenon to Camp.
-In the beginning, Nico was shy and scared.
-He had lost his mom and sister, and he couldn't trust anyone.
-Overtime, Nico became respected from feared and shy to confident.
+He befriended Percy and had many roles in his long time appearance including stopping Minos, fighting Titans, traveling back and forth camps and during the war with Gaea he had to transport the Athena... read more

 I am glad to see Nico on this list.
 He was a character I related to and still do.
-He is realistic, has his flaws and is a very infesting person.
+He is realistic, has his flaws, and is a very interesting person.
 Why is a girl who killed herself above him, the hell?

-I love the darkness and torture Nico goes through, and the fact that how no matter how bad things get for him he still helps his friends save the world.
+I love the darkness and torture Nico goes through and the fact that no matter how bad things get for him, he still helps his friends save the world.

 16 Connor Lassiter - Unwind Dystology

-Connor Lassiter is a funny, mortal, Percy-esque character, although unlike other dystopian characters (I'm looking at you, Tris,) Connor, Risa and all the Unwind characters, aren't rip-offs.
-I can be satisfied with him being #14, and Risa at #27, but, read the books, they're funny.
+Connor Lassiter is a funny, moral, Percy-esque character.
+Unlike other dystopian characters (I'm looking at you, Tris), Connor, Risa, and all the Unwind characters aren't rip-offs.
+I can be satisfied with him being #14, and Risa at #27.
+But, read the books - they're funny.

 17 Newt - Maze Runner

 Peeta is so kind and thoughtful.
-Instead of putting himself first, he puts the needs of those he loves in front of his.
+Instead of putting himself first, he puts the needs of those he loves in front of his own.
 I just don't understand how anyone can dislike him.

 How can you go wrong with a charismatic guy like Peeta?
 He deals with trauma and is always there in the ways a supporting character should be.